-The "What will be different in a week/month?" rebuttal is argumentative in my book and all though its better than saying "ok" and hanging up, its a flawed solution because it doesn't address / fix the real problem that caused the "now’s not a good time" response.
+The “What will be different in a week/month?” rebuttal is argumentative in my book and all though it is better than saying “ok” and hanging up, its a flawed solution because it doesn’t address/fix the real problem that caused the “now’s not a good time” response.

-If you want to eliminate or at the very least drastically reduce the amount of times your prospects use this stall tactic on you, you’ll need to re-word the opening value statement so that they will want to actually hear what it is that you have to offer by piquing their interest in the first few seconds of the call.
+If you want to drastically reduce the number of times your prospects use this stall tactic on you, you’ll need to re-word the opening value statement so that they will want to hear what it is that you have to offer by piquing their interest in the first few seconds of the call.

 Do that and watch how the “now’s not a good time” stall becomes a thing of the past.

-Option 1: "I'm following up on your request for pricing..."
+“I’m following up on your request for _______.”

-Option 2: "I understand you're curious about what type of results you could expect from our online B2B phone skills improvement workshops as well as what the initial investment might be and if any incentives are currently available…"
+“I understand you’re curious about what type of results you could expect from our _________ as well as what the initial investment might be…”

-If you want to get better results, you have to stop using old, flawed sales tactics and start using new ones that make logical sense.
-Hope this helps.
+If you want to get better results, you have to stop using old, flawed sales tactics and start using new sales techniques that make logical sense.